ozakary/data-C60_ML/dft_calculations_nep/README.md

 ### Workflow of DFT calculations

-1. With the input files specified above, produce the initial molecular orbitals by running the Turbomole command ´define´and selecting the option ´eht´
+1. With the input files specified above, produce the initial molecular orbitals by running the Turbomole command `define` and selecting the option `eht`
 2. Call the job script to start the calculation